digitallyinduced/ihp/README.md

 ## Releases

-During beta, there is a new release every two weeks on Friday.
-You can find steps to update to the latest version [in the release notes](https://github.com/digitallyinduced/ihp/releases).
+You can find information on IHP releases in the GitHub [releases section](https://github.com/digitallyinduced/ihp/releases).

 [📧 Subscribe to the IHP release emails to stay in the loop.](https://ihp.digitallyinduced.com/MailingList)